Russia against US troops in Central Asia near Afghanistan

 Tajikistan and Kyrgyzstan both host Russian military bases.
 Kyrgyzstan, which hosted a U.S. military base that supported operations in Afghanistan, closed it in 2014.

 Uzbekistan, which also hosted a U.S. base, ordered it shut in 2005 amid tensions with Washington.
+Uzbekistan’s Defense Ministry reaffirmed in May that the country’s constitution and its military doctrine rule out the presence of any foreign troops on its territory.

 “I don’t think that the emergence of new American military facilities in Central Asia would promote security in the region,” Lavrov said.